-as provided in Section 2(17) and is making a 'taxable supply' as per $\,$ considered view that the petitioner is engaged in the manufacturing of its products through Toll manufacturing arrangement and thus eligible to be registered as 'Manufacturer' with Tax authority.
+as provided in Section 2(17) and is making a 'taxable supply' as per Section 2(41) Sales Tax Act 1990.

+14. The upshot of the above discussion is that we are of the considered view that the petitioner is engaged in the manufacturing of its products through Toll manufacturing arrangement and thus eligible to be registered as 'Manufacturer' with Tax authority.
+Accordingly, this petition is allowed.